Spansion, Nuance offer new speech package for cars

-SAN FRANCISCO (Reuters) - Spansion Inc and Nuance Communications Inc are offering car makers an improved speech-recognition technology based on their software and semiconductors, the head of Spansion told Reuters.
+SAN FRANCISCO, March 20 (Reuters) - Spansion Inc and Nuance Communications Inc are offering car makers an improved speech-recognition technology based on their software and semiconductors, the head of Spansion told Reuters.

 Spansion has tweaked its NOR flash memory chips to make Nuance’s software respond faster to spoken commands and also store larger lexicons, Chief Executive John Kispert said on Tuesday.